PinoFlores/cyber-security-bootcamp-prework-notes/1. Networking/Chapter 1 - Exploring the OSI Model and TCP-IP.md

 A network protocol is simply the **rules and guidelines** that are used by a device to allow communication or the exchange of messages from one device to another.

-There are many network protocols
+There are many network protocols, each of which has a different purpose and characteristic.